Why is there is a blue tinge to the skin where I have had dermal filler injected?

 Where does the Tyndall effect occur most frequently?

-How to correct the superficial dermal filler placement
+How to correct the superficial dermal filler placement?

 This problem can be rectified by dissolving the dermal filler using an enzyme injected under the skin.
-We can offer this help at Cityskin – read about our dermal filler second opinion service.